Falmouth-Games-Academy/comp110-worksheet-5/README.md

-a) Checks if a list contains a duplicate.
+a) It checks if a list contains a duplicate.

 b) Because if the list contains no duplicates, it will have to run through the second again for every additional element.